wustho/baca/README.md

 └──────────────────────────────────────────────────────────────────────────────┘
 ```

-just click on it using mouse and it will open the image.
+just click on it using mouse and it will open the image using system app.
 Yeah, I know you want to use keyboard for this, me too, but bear with this for now.

+> "Why show the images as ANSI images instead of render it directly on terminal like ranger does?"

+1. The main reason is that currently, rendering images directly on the terminal
+   doesn't allow for partial scrolling of the image.
+   This means that we can't display only a portion (e.g., 30%) of the image when scrolling,
+   resulting in a broken and non-seamless scrolling experience.

+2. My primary intention in developing this app is for reading fiction e-books rather than technical ones,
+   and most fiction e-books don't contain many images.

+3. Displaying images on the terminal requires different implementations for various terminal emulators,
+   which requires a lot of maintenance.

 ## Configurations